LinguisticAnomalies/harmonized-toolkit/README.md

 ```

 Where the ids of ADReSS set consist of a tuple with two parts: a) participant id, and b) transcript id, which marks the $n$-th visit.
 Both information can be found in the Pitt's corpus metadata file.

-## Contributing

-If you find any problems, please feel free to open an issue.

-If you can fix an issue you've found, or another issue, please open a pull request with the following steps:

-1. For this repository on GitHub to start making your changes
-2. Pass test to show the issue is fixed
-3. Submit the pull request